dancasey-ie/irish_energy_assets/README.md

 usable format.
 GeoPy was used to get the address of the node based off the Node name, so that a per county association could be established.
 I have kept the code and data not used by the running application but used in the development process in a separate folder, Dev Folder.
 Certain elements such as deleting of assets from the database require additional expanding of sections so that a user is less likely to activate the function by accident.
+The login and database editing functions were purposely not obvious to the user, with the principle that a user that should be editing the database should have working knowledge of the application.

 Mock ups can be found at https://github.com/dcasey720/irish_energy_assets/tree/master/dev_assets/mockups